Get Started (Install)

 CURRENT_XMR_HEIGHT=$(curl https://localmonero.co/blocks/api/get_stats | jq .height)

-4. Choose what coins you want to enable (Particl will be enabled by default).
-You will need to write them in the configuration command.
-Click here for a full list of available coins on BasicSwap.
+4. Select the cryptocurrencies you want to activate (Particl is activated by default).
+You must specify your choices in the configuration command.
+See here for a complete list of compatible currencies on BasicSwap.

-5. Decide whether you want to fast sync the Bitcoin blockchain by downloading a checkpoint or sync from scratch.
-This will be determined by whether or not you add the –usebtcfastsync argument to the next step’s configuration command.
+5. Decide on whether to perform a fast sync of the Bitcoin blockchain using a checkpoint or to synchronize from the beginning.
+This choice affects whether you include the –usebtcfastsync parameter in your configuration command.

 export COINDATA_PATH=/var/data/coinswaps